tko-dev/SMARCUnityAssets/README.md

 # SMARC Unity Assets - SAABmarine edition
 This is the Unity simulation repo for SAABmarine.
+The purpose of this repo is to create a simulation for the BlueROV2 heavy configuration.

 ---------------------------
 This is a package containing all of the SMARC Unity assets and scripts including vehicles, dynamics, sensors and more.